ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         > File > New > Project... > Single View App

         Follow the prompts and provide Product Name and Organization details.
-Save the new project at desired location.
+Save the new project in a location of choice.

         > If desired, provide a `Display Name` that will appear on the iOS device.